Skip to main content

 About

 Slayer Shock is a single player role playing shooter game with a horror theme.
 It was developed by Minor Key Games and was released on September 29, 2016.
-It received neutral reviews from both critics and players.
+It received neutral reviews from critics and mostly positive reviews from players.

 Skip User Reviews